LoupDesign/StoryEngine/analyze.md

 We recommend formatting your findings based on user needs — what are they trying to accomplish?
 The Mozilla initial [test report](https://storyengine.io/wp-content/uploads/2017/01/StoriesfromtheNetwork_MozillaFoundation_January2017-3.pdf) was framed based on their “5 Objectives and Key Results.”

 Now that your learning and insights are in a usable format, you're ready to [Act & Loup Back](/act-and-loup-back.md).

+# Analysis tools & templates